NREL/HydroChrono/README.md

 # Building HydroChrono with Project Chrono and HDF5 files

 ## Prerequisites
-1. Chrono installed and built in RelWithDebInfo mode (currently using dev branch see note below) (built with Irrlicht module) and Chrono dependencies (see [Chrono Install/Build Guide for details](https://api.projectchrono.org/tutorial_install_chrono.html) ).
+1. Chrono installed and built in RelWithDebInfo mode v8.0.0 (built with Irrlicht module) and Chrono dependencies (see [Chrono Install/Build Guide for details](https://api.projectchrono.org/tutorial_install_chrono.html) ).
 This includes items like
 	* C++ Compiler (Visual Studio 2019 or newer required, 2019 recommended)
 	* Eigen3 (3.3.0 or newer required, 3.4.0 recommended)
 	* Irrlicht Engine (1.8.4)